 Theo really loved putting things into the mailbox.
 When he heard us talking about putting letters in the mailbox, he ran and got his ‘letters’ (his felt stuffed toy letters) and started putting them in.
 Too cute!

-I just love that both my kids enjoy using the pretend play post office- sometimes on their own and sometimes in creative play together.
-It’s really appropriate for just about any age.
-Toddlers enjoy making marks on paper and putting things into and taking things out of the mailbox.
-And it’s such a fun way to encourage preschoolers and kindergarteners to write and create.
+I just love that both my kids enjoy using the pretend play post office- sometimes on their own and sometimes in imaginative play together.
+The dramatic play post office center is appropriate for just about any age.
+Toddlers enjoy making marks on paper, putting things into and taking things out of the mailbox.
+It’s such a fun way to encourage preschoolers and kindergarteners to write and create.
 Older kids can use this center to practice how to correctly write friendly letters and address envelopes.
-This would also make such a fun learning center for the classroom!
+This would also make such a fun learning center for the classroom- especially around Valentine’s Day!